JaberwockySeamonstah/PSXOverlayExample/README.md

 Overlays have a predefined address, where they are loaded too.
 Multiple overlays can have the same loading address, allowing to reduce the size of the main executable and providing a form of dynamic loading.

 ### Overlays in this example
-For this example, we have two overlays - there source files are located in "PlanschbeckenOverlay" and "SchwimmflugelOverlay" - the Overlay.ld describes which object files are part of which overlay, while the makefiles make sure to strip them out of the final executable.
+For this example, we have two overlays - there source files are located in "PlanschbeckenOverlay" and "SchwimmflugelOverlay" - the Overlay.ld describes which object files are part of which overlay, while the makefiles define which sections are part of the overlay - and therefor must be placed in there own files.

 The overlays occupy the same address, so you can never load them both at the same time.
 Therefor, the main.cpp contains a macro to swap between the overlays.
 This is done in a static fashion for this example, but can easily be done at runtime as well.